Trump properties in talks to host lucrative Saudi golf events

 Trump also encouraged the Saudis to buy American weapons, backed the kingdom’s position on Iran and generally defended their most controversial moves, such as jailing people for political reasons.

-Since taking office, President Biden has called the kingdom a “pariah” and has vowed to be tougher on the Saudis.
+President Biden has called the kingdom a “pariah” and has vowed to be tougher on the Saudis but has approved an arms sale and talked to the king.

 The former president has bragged to associates since leaving office about how profitable his golf courses were during the coronavirus pandemic, even as other aspects of his business struggled.
 He plays golf several days a week, advisers said.